jtl-scx/dev-guide/Guide/Channel-API.md

 ## Seller SignUp

-The aim of the sign-up process is to avoid managing sensitive access data to a marketplace within the client environment or SCX.
+The aim of the sign-up process is to avoid managing sensitive data access to a marketplace within the client environment or SCX.
 The channel itself has sovereignty over the access data to the connected marketplace.

 - Channel has a SignUp URL
 - A sign-up is initiated via the Seller-API
 - The JTL-Wawi of the customer account redirects to the SignUp URL (via web browser).
 - The destination of the SignUp URL is a website hosted by the channel.
-On this website the registration process takes place
+On this website the registration process takes place.
 - The channel registers and stores a new seller and assigns a unique SellerId.
 - The channel reports the generated SellerId together with the SessionId back to SCX.
-- SCX stores the SellerId to the channel and reports all events with this SellerId to the channel from now on.
+- SCX stores the SellerId to the channel and reports all further events to the channel with this SellerId.

 ### API Examples